Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 Using the autoplay attribute

 The autoplay attribute is the most common and easiest way to enable autoplay for a video.
-Here's a full HTML example that you can copy and paste, which includes other attributes for styling the video.
-The video may or may not autoplay depending on your browser:
+Here’s a full HTML example you can copy and paste, including other attributes for styling the video.
+The video may or may not autoplay, depending on your browser:

 <script src="https://cdn.jsdelivr.net/npm/hls.js@latest"></script>